chanzuckerberg/single-cell-curation/schema/3.1.0/schema.md

 </tbody></table>
 <br>

-When a dataset is uploaded, the cellxgene Data Portal MUST automatically add the matching human-readable name for the corresponding ontology term to the `obs` dataframe.
+When a dataset is uploaded, CELLxGENE Discover MUST automatically add the matching human-readable name for the corresponding ontology term to the `obs` dataframe.
 Curators MUST NOT annotate the following columns.

 ### assay